Elasticsearch plugin

 searchstep’s input and step context are used to generate a query; the batch of results is then forwarded to the next step(s). - Example

-name = "search"
+name = "my-search-step"

 RestClient.builder(HttpHost.create("http://localhost:9200")).build()